gosikape/HabitsTrackerFront/README.md

 ## Description

-Habit Tracker is a single-page app taht allows you keep a record of your day to day habits.
-It is made using NodeJS and React ts, React Routes, Passport JS
+Habit Tracker is a single-page app allowing you to keep a record of your day to day habits.
+It is made using NodeJS, React ts, React Routes, Passport JS.

 ## Features

-* create an account with using email and password
+* create an account using email and password
-* log in and authenticate the user with the passport-local strategy
+* log in and authenticate user with the passport-local strategy
 * add, remove and edit (e.g. ractivate) habits
 * filter out only active habits
-* mark finished reps and change the habit status from ‘in progress’ to ‘completed’ when you're done.
+* mark finished reps and change the habit status from ‘in progress’ to ‘completed’ when they are done
 * brief summary of all time performance (number of added versus completed habits and completetion rate)

 ## Screenshots